 \subsection{The Quantum Layer abstract}

-\texttt{MerLin}'s PyTorch integration is achieved through the QuantumLayer object, which functions as a \texttt{torch.nn.Module}.
-It exposes the trainable parameters $\mathbf{\theta}$ from the quantum circuit, supports batching, and allows the circuit to be stacked between other PyTorch modules.
-The \texttt{QuantumLayer} is defined by three core concepts that govern how quantum information is represented and extracted.
-The \emph{measurement strategy} determines the type of output produced by the layer, such as full probability distribution (as obtained from hardware measurements), per-mode photon number expectations, or complex state amplitudes prior to measurement.
-The \emph{computation space} specifies the Hilbert subspace in which the photonic state is represented, ranging from the full Fock space to restricted or encoded spaces, including qubit encodings such as dual-rail or QLOQ schemes~\cite{lysaght2024quantumcircuitcompressionusing}.
-To complete this measurement strategy, a detector model can be chosen to define how photonic states are converted into classical outcomes, for instance using photon-number-resolving or threshold detectors.
-The last concept is \emph{data encoding} and is described in Section \ref{sec:data-encoding}.
-These concepts are illustrated in \texttt{Code Block} \ref{code:merlin_layer}.
-Together, these choices decouple circuit evolution, state representation, and measurement semantics within the \texttt{QuantumLayer}.
+\texttt{MerLin}'s PyTorch integration is provided through \texttt{QuantumLayer}, a \texttt{torch.nn.Module} that exposes trainable circuit parameters $\mathbf{\theta}$, supports batching, and can be composed with other PyTorch modules. \texttt{QuantumLayer} is structured around three core concepts that govern how quantum information is represented and extracted.
+First, the \emph{measurement strategy} determines the layer output, such as full probability distribution (as obtained from hardware measurements), per-mode photon number expectations, or complex state amplitudes prior to measurement.
+Second, the \emph{computation space} specifies the Hilbert subspace used to represent the photonic state, ranging from the full Fock space to restricted or encoded spaces, including dual-rail or QLOQ qubit encodings~\cite{lysaght2024quantumcircuitcompressionusing}.
+The measurement model can further be specified through a detector model, which defines how photonic states are converted into classical outcomes, for instance using photon-number-resolving (PNR) or threshold detectors.
+Threshold detectors register the presence or absence of photons in an optical mode and are commonly used in experimental photonic QPU setups.
+The last concept is \emph{data encoding}, described in Section \ref{sec:data-encoding}.
+These concepts are illustrated in \texttt{Code Block} \ref{code:merlin_layer} and jointly decouple circuit evolution, state representation, and measurement semantics within \texttt{QuantumLayer}.